Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 Insecticidal soap is another excellent home remedy for treating plant scales naturally.
 So, let’s make a homemade insecticidal soap spray to kill scales.

-Dawn dish soap, or any household liquid soap mixed with water and vegetable oil, can do the trick.
-However, we prefer using organic soaps.
+Pure liquid castile soap, combined with water and vegetable oil, can do the trick.

 Combine 5 tablespoons of liquid soap with 2 tablespoons of vegetable oil, then add 1 gallon of warm water.
 Shake well.